Filip-Peev/TimeLog/readme.md

 You will need to install WSL 2, which Docker Desktop will set up during installation.

 2\.
-Download Worker Logger - Docker.zip
+Download <a href="https://github.com/Filip-Peev/TimeLog/releases/download/v0.2/Worker.Logger.-.Docker.zip" target="_blank">Worker Logger - Docker.zip</a>
 ---------------

 Extract the zip archive to C:\Worker-Logger for example

 3\.
 Open CMD or Terminal inside that folder